yzyii/luashitacast/README.md

 - The midcast delay assumes you use the PacketFlow plugin.
 If you don't use PacketFlow, adjust the value in gcmage.lua

 - If you define a specific mainhand in regular sets, it will still equip the correct stave if you have them listed in gcmage.lua
-- FallbackNukeSub and FallbackEnfeeblingSub sets are used only if you wish to define a Sub due to not having a complete set of Elemental Staves.
+- FallbackSub set is used only if you wish to define a Sub to fall back to using due to not having a complete set of Elemental Staves.

 ## Default Commands:
 ```